Jethro-Tsoi/Paris/notebooks/README.md

 - Uses ThreadPoolExecutor for parallel processing
 - Periodically saves progress to allow resuming after interruptions

+### 00_data_labeling_with_resume.py
+- Python script version of the resume-capable data labeling
+- Provides command-line interface for batch processing
+- Supports the same features as the notebook version

 ### 00c_data_labeling_with_stocks.ipynb
 - Loads the preprocessed data with verified stock symbols
 - Labels the sentiment of each tweet